 It is important to note that inpatient care comes in two distinctly different forms: voluntary and involuntary.

-Involuntary care is more closely aligned with general perceptions.
+Involuntary commitment is more closely aligned with general perceptions.
 In these facilities, individuals do not enter of their own free will; instead, they are ordered there by courts or law enforcement professionals.

 Numerous states have laws that allow people who appear to be a harm to themselves or others to be committed to a psychiatric hospital, usually for three days, but potentially longer depending on the circumstances.
 The best known of these laws is Florida’s Baker Act, to the point that it’s occasionally used as a verb to describe involuntary commitment.